ivgomezarnedo/yfinance_layer/README.md

 # AWS Lambda Python Layer with [`yfinance`](https://github.com/ranaroussi/yfinance)

 This repository contains an AWS Lambda Layer that has the [`yfinance`](https://github.com/ranaroussi/yfinance) package, optimized for AWS Lambda use.
-It allows AWS Lambda functions to utilize  [`yfinance`](https://github.com/ranaroussi/yfinance) without bundling it with the function deployment package.
+It allows AWS Lambda functions to use  [`yfinance`](https://github.com/ranaroussi/yfinance) without bundling it with the function deployment package.

 ## Table of Contents